 2.2 ODOT shall use the additional revenue provided by the 2015 Development Agreement (Exhibit D), to provide $16.5 million dollars to the Project, in accordance with Exhibit B. This $16.5 million dollars is listed as “Columbus Outlets LLC” in Exhibit B. If the amount provided to ODOT by the 2015 Development Agreement is less than the full amount of $16.5 dollars, ODOT shall not be required to provide the remainder of funds.

+2.3 If the $16.5 million dollars commitment under the 2015 Development Agreement is not provided then ODOT, the Developer and the Authority will not be required to meet their funding obligations under this Agreement until such time at the $16.5 million dollar commitment under the 2015 Development Agreement is met and if the Developer or the Authority fail to meet their funding obligations under this Agreement then ODOT and the $16.5 million dollar commitment under the 2015 Development Agreement will not be required to meet their funding obligations under this Agreement until such time.

-2.3 ODOT has previously requested and received $5,000,000.00 for preliminary engineering that was awarded during the 2010 Transportation Review and Advisory Counsel (“TRAC”) cycle.
+2.4 ODOT has previously requested and received $5,000,000.00 for preliminary engineering that was awarded during the 2010 Transportation Review and Advisory Counsel (“TRAC”) cycle.

-2.4 ODOT has received $5,000,000.00 for right of way awarded in the 2016 TRAC cycle.
+2.5 ODOT has received $5,000,000.00 for right of way awarded in the 2016 TRAC cycle.